sureshkumar-devops/spy-app/README.md

 # Spy App

-**Java-based full-stack web application.** Users can view or create missions for each agents.
+**Java-based Full-Stack Web Application.** Users can view or create missions for each agents.
 They can also edit/ delete missions.

 ## Technologies